 Under this statute, taking someone else's identity and using it as your own is an offense.
 According to the law, you commit this offense if you identify information belonging to another and use it as your own or sell it to another person to engage in fraudulent activities.

-If you usurp another person by pretending to be them, you would also forge credit cards or steal their credit card details to use them as your own and obtain goods and services.
-If you are caught, you could face charges for stealing their identity as found under PEN 530.5 and credit card fraud, according to PEN 484.
+If you usurp another person's identity by pretending to be them, you would also forge credit cards or steal their credit card details to use them as your own and obtain goods and services.
+If you are caught, you could face charges for stealing their identity as found under PC 530.5 and credit card fraud, according to PC 484.

 Find a Fraud Lawyer Near Me

-If charged with a fraud crime, a conviction's consequences go beyond the legal penalties.
+If charged with a fraud crime, the consequences of a conviction go beyond the legal penalties.
 They include other lasting repercussions that could affect your life adversely.
-To prevent this from happening, you need aggressive defense against the credit card fraud charges.
+To prevent this from happening, you need an aggressive defense against the credit card fraud charges.
 An experienced attorney from Darwish Law can help you fight the allegations and earn you a favorable outcome.
 Call our office today at 714-887-4810 to discuss your charges.